postcss/autoprefixer/README.md

 #### Does Autoprefixer polyfill Grid Layout for IE?

-Autoprefixer can be used to use Grid Layout for IE 10 and IE 11.
-But this polyfill will not work in 100 % cases.
+Autoprefixer can be used to use Grid Layout for IE 10 and IE 11, but this polyfill will not work in 100% of cases.
 This is why it is disabled by default.

 First, you need to enable Grid prefixes by `grid: true` option.

-Second, you need to test every fix with Grid in IE. It is not, enable and forget feature.
-But it is still very useful.
+Second, you need to test every fix with Grid in IE. It is not an enable and forget feature, but it is still very useful.
 Financial Times and Yandex use it in production.

-Third, there is not auto placement and all grid cell position must be set explicitly.
-However, Autoprefixer can covert even `grid-template` and `grid-gap` (but only when they are together).
+Third, there is no auto placement, so all grid cell positions must be set explicitly.
+Autoprefixer _can_ covert `grid-template` and `grid-gap`, but only when both are used together.

 ```css
 .page {